department-of-veterans-affairs/va.gov-team/products/identity-personalization/my-va/payment-history/uat/v2-UAT-conversation-guide.md

 - [ ] **Usability**: Do users find anything confusing about this section?

 ## 2. Confirm all outstanding debts links - 5-7 minutes
-Let’s review the links in this section.
+- Let’s review the links in this section.
 Please tell me what links are in this section.

-Thank you.
+- Thank you.
 Now I’ll have you click on each one to make sure it goes to the right place.

 - [ ] **UAT TASK**: Confirm Learn more about VA debt link is showing only for users who do not have outstanding debt and is behaving as expected
 - [ ] **UAT TASK**: Confirm Manage VA debt and Manage VA bills links are behaving as expected
 - [ ] **Usability**: How easy is it for magnification users, low visions users, and screen reader users to use the links?
 Observe if they struggle to find the link on the right column of the page.

 ## 3. Review benefit payments section - 5-7 minutes
-Okay, let’s look at the section that says "Benefit payments."
+- Okay, let’s look at the section that says "Benefit payments."

-Does everything related to your payment seem right to you?
+- Does everything related to your payment seem right to you?

-Can you explain to me what the content in this section is telling you?
+- Can you explain to me what the content in this section is telling you?

-Is anything confusing to you about it?
+- Is anything confusing to you about it?
+Is there anything you expect to see that you don't?

 - [ ] **UAT TASK**: Confirm that if the user has recurring payments, the most recent is showing.
 - [ ] **UAT TASK**: Confirm that if the user has never received payments, text shows that says "You do not have any recent payments to show" and only the direct deposit link is showing.